paritytech/capi/_/assets/effects.md

 Let's go over one final pain point: optimizing execution.

 We don't want to accidentally allocate all of the JS thread's processing to a blocking operation.
 We don't want to accidentally send duplicate requests.
 We don't want to keep connections alive for longer than they are needed.
-These are just a few of the considerations that go into a good JavaScript-network interactions.
+These are just a few of the considerations that go into smooth JavaScript-network interactions.
 In practice, these considerations pose great difficulty.

 Imagine you're forming a derived request, wherein `requestC` accepts the result of `requestA` and `requestB`.